diyalunawat/BookMyDoc/Project_Report_Template.md

 # Chapter 3: Methodology / Implementation / Flowchart / Algorithms

-This chapter presents a comprehensive description of the methodology, system design, implementation approach, and algorithms used in this project.
-It provides detailed information about the system architecture, hardware and software components, design decisions, and the step-by-step process followed during implementation.
+This chapter presents a comprehensive description of the methodology, system design, implementation approach, and algorithms used in the Book My Doc appointment booking system.
+It provides detailed information about the system architecture, software components, design decisions, database schema, authentication mechanisms, and the step-by-step process followed during implementation.

 ## 3.1 System Architecture and Block Diagram

 ### 3.1.1 Overall System Architecture

-The system architecture is designed to [describe the overall purpose and design philosophy].
-The architecture follows [design pattern/principles] to ensure [benefits such as modularity, scalability, maintainability].
+The Book My Doc system is designed as a full-stack web application following a modern three-tier architecture pattern.
+The architecture separates concerns into presentation layer (frontend), application layer (backend API and server actions), and data layer (database).
+The system follows a component-based architecture for the frontend and a serverless function approach for backend operations using Next.js Server Actions.

+The architecture is designed to ensure modularity, scalability, maintainability, and security.
+The frontend is built using React components with Next.js framework, providing server-side rendering capabilities for improved performance and SEO.
+The backend utilizes Next.js API routes and Server Actions for handling business logic, authentication, and database operations.
+The data layer uses PostgreSQL database managed through Prisma ORM, ensuring type safety and simplified database interactions.

 ### 3.1.2 Block Diagram